Dog Not Included: 1978 Volvo 262C Bertone 4-Speed Coupe – SOLD!

-Inspired by the Lincoln Mark IV, Volvo’s first foray to try and capture personal luxury car buyers was the 262C Bertone Coupe such as this 1978 silver-over-black leather four-speed example currently listed here on Craigslist in Charlottesville, Virginia with and asking price of $6,900.
-A review of the Hagerty Insurance Online Valuation Tool confirms this private seller’s price falls between the #2 “Excellent” appraisal of $8,600 and the #3 “Good” estimate of $5,300.
-If you are serious about buying this Bertone Coupe, you can start the conversation by emailing the seller and when you do please remember to mention you saw their car featured here on GuysWithRides.com.
+Inspired by the Lincoln Mark IV, Volvo’s first foray to try and capture personal luxury car buyers was the 262C Bertone Coupe such as this 1978 silver-over-black leather four-speed example in Charlottesville, Virginia with an asking price of $6,900.
+A review of the Hagerty Insurance Online Valuation Tool confirms this private seller’s price fell between the #2 “Excellent” appraisal of $8,600 and the #3 “Good” estimate of $5,300.

 In their price guide for these cars, Hagerty Insuance provides a great summary of the background how and why Volvo created the Bertone Coupe:

 “The Volvo 262C had an unusual genesis, proving that the notoriously conservative company can indeed think outside of the box on occasion, much as it had with the P1900 of 1956 and 1957.
 In this case, the trigger for the chop-top Bertone-bodied 262 coupe was the Lincoln Mark IV.

 Volvo engineers were fascinated by the Mark IV when Henry Ford II brought a number of them to Sweden.
 “The Deuce” was inspecting the works of Volvo in the 1970s as Volvo’s CEO Per Gyllenhammar reinvented the idea of factory work.
 Gyllenhammar reasoned that if teams of workers built each car, they would feel more involved; there would be fewer defects, fewer work-related injuries and lower employee turnover.
 This idea was viewed with much interest overseas, and Ford came to check it out.